HassanAlRabea/got_extractiveqa/README.md

 5. **Run the pipeline**

-    Finally, once the pipeline is defined, the pipe is run with each query the model receives and returns the top k answers (which can be modified according to the use case).
-You can control the number of results returned by both the retriever & reader:
+    Finally, once the pipeline is defined, the pipe is run with each query (question) the pipe receives.
+The retriever ranks a set of documents based on the query terms appearing in each document, regardless of their proximity within the document.
+It will then return the top k documents for the reader to analyze.
+The reader will then go through the documents returned by the retriever in detail to find an answer.
+The Reader takes multiple passages of texts as input and returns the top-k answers.
+The number of documents and answers returned can be specified during the prediction:
     ```
     prediction = pipe.run(query=question, top_k_retriever=10, top_k_reader=5)
     ```
+    In our case, we return the top 10 documents out of the 500 documents but only return the top 5 answers from those documents.
+It is unnecessary to return more than that for a simple Q&A system.